 Composition VI by Kandinsky

-The painting comprises of a collage of semicircles, twisting lines and vibrant colours.
+The painting comprises a collage of semicircles, twisting lines and vibrant colors.
 Countless overlapping amorphous forms are spreading out like waves lit up by lightning flashes and soaked in rainfall.
-In May 1913, Kandinsky wrote about this painting”
+In May 1913, Kandinsky wrote about this painting.”

 “This picture I was … in mind for one and a half years.
 And often it seemed to me that perhaps I would not achieve it.